sagnik6969/obsidian/Programming notes/Leravel/Service Containers.md

+1. Controls how certain classes should be created and how dependencies should be passed.
-1. Used for performing automatic dependency injection
+2. Used for performing automatic dependency injection
-2. dependency injection means class dependencies are injected into the object via constructor and seter methods.
+3. dependency injection means class dependencies are injected into the object via constructor and seter methods.
-3. We just need to type hint the dependency in the dependency in the constructor or in the setter method.
+4. We just need to type hint the dependency in the dependency in the constructor or in the setter method.
 Laravel will automatically create an appropriate object and pass it to the function.

 #### Zero Configuration resolution
 1. If a class has no dependencies or only depends on other concrete classes (not interfaces), the container does not need to be instructed on how to resolve that class.